Bristol City Council to change black bin collection from fortnightly to every four weeks

 The decision has been justified by the need to save money on waste service costs, as well as encourage higher recycling rates, the BBC reports.

-Bristol residents have been frustrated by this decision.
-They do not believe the savings outweigh the risk of smellier streets and increased fly-tipping.
+Many Bristol residents have been frustrated by this decision, believing the financial savings don’t outweigh the risk of smellier streets and increased fly-tipping.

-Many believe that it is unfair that despite increasingly unaffordable council tax, they are losing a service.
-Council tax is expected to rise by £100 a year, according to the Times.
+Many believe that it is unfair that despite increasingly rising council tax, which is expected to rise by £100 a year, they are losing a service.

 Families have shared that the priorities should lay in verbal emphasis on recycling and effective education.